antarctica/ansible-postgresql-server/README.md

 ## Availability

-Note: This role is for internal use only.
+This role is designed for internal use but if useful can be shared publicly.

 ## License